Neutrinomic/NTC/README.md

 **⚡🔋⚡ Feature: No need to put retry logic in your canisters.
 A simple icrc1_transfer to your top-up address or a vector address gets it done**

+**⚡🔋⚡ Feature: Use inside protocols where you charge a fee in different tokens**

 **⚡🔋⚡ Feature: Mint, store in treasury and top up with simple transfers from an SNS DAO**

 ## Mint with dfx